-The functionality of Alexa on older Samsung smart TVs is a bit limited, but 2019 models are voice-friendly.
-And if you want more advanced controls, you'll need to use the Bixby voice assistant built into the TV, using the microphone on the TV remote control.
+The 2018 and 2019 models addressed here have only bare bones voice control options, but Samsung has been working to make them more voice-friendly.
+If you want more advanced controls, you'll need to use the Bixby voice assistant built into the TV, using the microphone on the TV remote control.

-How to connect Alexa to your Samsung Smart TV
+How to connect your Samsung smart TV to Alexa

 Step 1: Set up your devices.